GILBERT ANALYTICS | THE GOLD GAP INDEX

 HOW TO READ THIS CHART

 The solid gold line shows the benchmark (22.1% of margin).
-The dark dashed line shows what acquirers actually paid.
-The widening space between the two is THE GAP.
-The dashed gold line tracks the gold spot price sweeping from ~$1,800 to $5,000.
+The dark dashed line connects what acquirers actually paid, quarter by quarter.
+Multi-transaction quarters are plotted as the quarter average to keep the chart legible — hover any dot to see the individual transactions inside it.
+The widening space between benchmark and actual is THE GAP.
+The steel-blue dashed line is the Core Median ($93/oz) — the quoted-value anchor for every Gold Gap calculation.
+The dashed gold line tracks gold spot from ~$1,800 to $5,000.
 The green shading shows operating margin.
-Two dotted black lines show empirical grade tiers from the M&A database: high-grade assets (>5 g/t) averaged $296/oz, low-grade assets (<2 g/t) averaged $96/oz.
-The shaded band between them is the grade premium zone — grade commands a 3× premium, but both tiers experienced the same margin compression.
+Two dotted black lines show empirical grade tiers: high-grade assets (>5 g/t) averaged $296/oz; low-grade assets (<2 g/t) averaged $102/oz.
+Grade commands a ~3× premium — but both tiers experienced the same compression.
 The log scale compresses high values and expands the $40–$500 range where the gap lives.

 Where Does Your Company Sit?